statds/practicing-git-mileskee/learningGit.md

 I am adding some lines to this.
 Now, I'm going to commit these lines to the GitHub Repo.
 I'm also going to do some typos to fix in a minute.

+This is the sentence I am writing to change my file on the GitHub site.